SatishY21/Virat_Kohil_-Career_Statistics_Analysis_Dashboard/README.md

-#🏏Virat Kohli Career Statistics Analysis Dashboard
+# 🏏 Virat Kohli Career Statistics Analysis Dashboard

-📝 Description
+## 📝 Description

 An interactive and visually compelling Power BI dashboard that analyzes the cricket career of Virat Kohli across all formats (ODI, T20I, Test).
 This project visualizes key performance metrics such as total runs, innings, batting average, strike rate, boundaries, and century counts over the years.
 It helps cricket analysts, fans, and statisticians explore Kohli’s performance trends in a clean, filterable layout.

-💻 Tech Stack
+## 💻 Tech Stack

 1. Power BI – For creating interactive visual dashboards